Criminal Code (Decriminalising Sex Work) and Other Legislation Amendment Bill 2024

 12.27 pmMr NICHOLLSOpposes

-The LNP believes these changes, without some degree of regulation and oversight, particularly in relation to planning, potential criminal involvement in sex work businesses and in striking the right balance in the Anti-Discrimination Act, will not deliver what we all want.2024-05-02View Hansard
+The LNP believes these changes, without some degree of regulation and oversight, particularly in relation to planning, potential criminal involvement in sex work businesses and in striking the right balance in the Anti-Discrimination Act, will not deliver what we all want, which is safer and better outcomes for the community as a whole and sex workers in particular.2024-05-02View Hansard

 12.48 pmMr WHITINGSupports